Emery County School District

 When a student with a disability turns 22 years old during the school year, and the student has not graduated from high school with a regular diploma, the student’s entitlement to services is extended to the end of the school year.

 The District shall maintain a system for identifying children with disabilities who are in need of special education that includes public awareness system to inform the public annually of opportunities available to those with disabilities.
+The District adopts as its identification and evaluation procedure, the Alternative Identification method recognized by the Utah State Board of Education for Specific Learning Disability (SLC).
+A copy of this procedure is maintained and available upon request.

 Parental Participation In Special Education Committee